open-switch/opx-base-model/README.md

 ## Adding a new model
 To add a new model to the system, add a model file into the _yang-model_ directory:

 **1**.
-Create a new YANG model (extension should be .yang).
+Create a new YANG model (extension should be `.yang`).

 **2.** Copy the YANG model into the _yang-model_ directory.

 **3**.
-Update the makefile.ini with the appropriate model.
+Update the `makefile.ini` with the appropriate model.

 **4**.
-Run a build.
+Run the build.

 ## Changing/enhancing a model
-Adding attributes and deleting attributes are as easy as modifying the model, and recompiling.
+Adding attributes and deleting attributes are as easy as modifying the model and recompiling.

-The history files need to be kept in sync with the YANG model - that history file provides upgradability between model changes.
+The history files need to be kept in sync with the YANG model — that history file provides upgradability between model changes.

 ## Using models
 ### Platform example